-Electronic communications
+7 Electronic communications

 Please read this section alongside references to pupil-staff communications in the overall school Safeguarding Policy, and in conjunction with the Data Protection Policy.
 This section only covers electronic communications, but the same principles of transparency, appropriate conduct and audit trail apply.
+See appendix C Safeguarding Policy

-1.29 Email
+7.1 Email